JMcn/robotframework-translate/doc/userguide/src/CreatingTestData/UsingTestLibraries.rst

 publicly available libraries can be found from http://robotframework.org.

 Generic and custom libraries can obviously also be implemented by teams using Robot Framework.
-See `Creating test libraries`_ section for more information about that topic.
+See `Creating test libraries (创建测试库)`_ section for more information about that topic.

 Different external libraries can have a totally different mechanism